 - Allegedly, the reason that Aliens: Colonial Marines ended up being such a terrible game was because Gearbox used the money that they were paid to make the game in order to fund their own properties, including Borderlands, Borderlands 2, and Duke Nukem Forever, and only started working on Colonial Marines in earnest after becoming in danger of violating their contract.

 - Suda51 and his company, Grasshopper Studios, will occasionally make quick and cheap licensed games to get some extra money to fund the projects he's truly passionate about, as he knows most of his original work doesn't turn a profit.

 - Treasure agreed to develop McDonald's Treasure Land Adventure for Sega only so that Sega would help them fund the development of Gunstar Heroes.
 Although Treasure Land Adventure finished development first, Treasure managed to complete Gunstar Heroes quickly enough to release a week ahead of the other game so they could claim Gunstar as their true debut game.

 - The Chicken from Outer Space was supposed to be John R. Dilworth's next independent project, until he heard about Hanna-Barbera's What A Cartoon!
 Show initiative, and submitted it to them to receive funding.
 The Chicken From Outer Space would serve as a pilot short for Courage the Cowardly Dog.

 - Inverted with Matt Groening.
 Originally, he had wanted to pitch his comic strip Life in Hell as an animated series.
-However, upon realizing that doing so would forfeit all of his rights to the comic over to Fox.
-Not wanting to give up such a personal project of his, Groening drew a certain yellow-skinned family that would ironically eclipse Life In Hell in popularity.
+However, he would lose the character rights to Fox if they adapted the comic.
+Not wanting to give up such a personal project of his, Groening drew a certain yellow-skinned family that would quickly eclipse Life In Hell in popularity.